 2. The Service or Reflection Music

-This occurs during the middle of the service.
-It is often the "emotional peak" of the ceremony.
+This occurs during the middle of the service and is often the emotional peak of the ceremony.
 Families frequently pair this music with a photo or video presentation.
-If you are organizing a visual tribute, you may want to review our guide on photos for funeral display to ensure the timing matches your music perfectly.
+If you are organizing a visual tribute, time the slideshow to the length of the chosen track so the images and music end together rather than one trailing off awkwardly.

 - Popular Choice: Supermarket Flowers by Ed Sheeran or Dancing in the Sky by Dani and Lizzy.